 --- The Cook Up with Adam Liaw airs weeknights on SBS Food at 7.00pm.
-Amina Elshafei's Lamb Ribs episode airs Monday, 26 July.
+Catch Amina Elshafei on the grapefruit, lamb ribs and capsicum (8 Dec) episodes.
 Each episode will be made available after broadcast on SBS On Demand. ---

 In South Korea, fans show their love by giving their favourite celebrities nationwide titles.
 The 'Nation's Younger Sister' is singer-actress IU, the 'Nation's Boyfriend' is actor Jung Hae-In, and for our own 'Australia's Sweetheart', we have none other than chef Amina Elshafei.